Keats/tera2/README.md

 Ideas:

+- Repl
 - Collect all functions/filters/macro call/includes/tests and make sure it's all available at compile time
 - Pre-compute hashes for all keys used in the templates somehow? runtime phf?
 - Pre-render macro calls without arguments?
+- Check whether blocks have super() and if they don't just skip them when rendering
+- Have a way to merge chunks when handling inheritance